mycmessia/ShingSoul3/README.md

 ### Version 1.0

-1. A player has a wepon who can attack.
+1. A player has a weapon and can attack.

 2. AI controlled enemies which can attack the player.